o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 #### Set up environment variables

-Sentitomo is using some environment variables to connect to different services which are necessary to let the applicaiton do its job.
+Sentitomo is using some environment variables to connect to different services which are necessary to run the application. **Be aware to never add `.env` to your VCS**

 **Database**